angelamontemayor/angelamontemayor.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year master's student studying Computer Science at Stanford University.
+I am a first-year PhD student in Computer Science at the Paul G. Allen School for Computer Science and Engineering at the University of Washington, where I am advised by Tom Anderson and Ratul Mahajan.
+Previously, I completed both my B.S. and M.S. in Computer Science at Stanford University, where I was advised by Keith Winstein.
 I am broadly interested in networked systems and performance, specifically within the context of large-scale cloud computing.

-**Life update!
-I am moving to Seattle to pursue my PhD in Computer Science at the University of Washington.**

 Publications
 ======